jwround/RhYme-Website/content/home/about.md

     text_color_light: false
   spacing:
     padding:
-      - 125px
+      - 75px
       - "0"
-      - 50px
+      - 75px
       - "0"
 hero_media: about.png
 ---

-RhYme Biotechnology uses biological engineering and microbial fermentation to harness a soil bacterium as a biocatalyst to produce sustainable high-value lipids.
+Biotechnology is changing how we interact with our world, delivering innovative solutions to the challenges facing our planet.